-Occupational health and safety is a top priority for us.
-We also require our contractors (e.g. sales teams) to manage the safety of their personnel properly and to be supervised by our resident staff or engineers who are responsible for identifying safety issues and ensuring that measures are taken to address and prevent safety problems in the workplace.
-As a responsible property developer, we will ensure that all contractors of maintenance works comply with the standards and regulations on construction safety and civilized work, explicitly requiring contractors to provide safety equipment for their staff and to check that the relevant equipment is carried by the workers at all times.
-To minimise casualties in the event of accidents, we will designate a site safety officer, provide safety training to new recruits and regularly enhance workers' awareness of emergency response and related procedures.
-Safety signage will also be erected to remind staff of the importance of safe working practices and to raise their safety awareness.
+Occupational health and safety are our top priorities.
+We also require our contractors, such as sales teams, to manage their personnel's safety properly, overseen by our on-site employees or engineers, who are responsible for identifying safety issues and ensuring measures are taken to address and prevent workplace safety problems.
+As a responsible property developer, we ensure that all maintenance engineering contractors comply with standards and regulations related to safe production and civilized construction in engineering, explicitly requiring contractors to provide safety equipment for employees and to check that construction personnel are always equipped.
+To reduce the incidence of accidents and casualties, we designate a site safety officer, provide safety training for new employees, and regularly enhance workers' awareness of emergency response and related procedures.
+We also set up safety signs to remind employees of the importance of safe construction practices to improve their safety awareness.

-During the reporting period, there were no cases of non-compliance with the Occupational Safety and Health Ordinance, Cap.
-509 in our Hong Kong operations, nor were there any cases of non-compliance with the China Work Safety Law, the China Occupational Disease Prevention and Control Law and the China Construction Law in Mainland China.
+During the reporting period, there were no violations of the Occupational Safety and Health Ordinance Chapter 509 in our Hong Kong operations or related laws and regulations in Mainland China.

-During the current and the last two reporting periods, the Group had no work-related fatalities and no workdays lost due to work-related injuries during the reporting period.
+In this year and the past two reporting periods, there have been no work-related deaths in the group, and there have been no lost workdays due to work-related injuries.